What questions irritate site visitors?

 A website may be liked by many people while another number of users will find it of poor quality.

-The point is that the experience of a website is something completely subjective.
-A website may be liked by many people, while a different number of users will find it of poor quality.
+The fact is that the perception of a website is something completely subjective.
+A website may be liked by many people while another number of users will find it of poor quality.

-However, there is some elements that equally annoy site visitors.
+However, there are some elements that equally annoy site visitors.
 There are quite a few of them.

-Below is a list of eleven of them.
-They are undoubtedly among the ones that annoy us the most.
+Below is a list that covers eleven of them.
+They are undoubtedly among those who annoy us the most.

-Which elements annoy site visitors? - 11 examples
+What elements irritate site visitors? - 11 examples

-We expect everything to be bigger, faster, more precise, smoother, and etc.
+We expect everything to be bigger, faster, more accurate, smoother, etc.

 So don't make your site visitors wait indefinitely for your site to fully load.

-Perform a speed test using the Pingdom Website Speed Test tool, for example, and make your site load as as soon as possible.
+Do a speed test with the Pingdom Website Speed Test tool for example and make your website load as fast as possible.

-2. Lack of visibility or lack of confidence in contact details
+2. Lack of visibility or distrust of contact details

 To be persuasive, a company must inspire confidence.